paskhaver/catalyst/README.md

 # Catalyst

-A JavaScript ES6 utility library for common operations with arrays, objects, strings and more.
+**Catalyst** is a JavaScript utility library for common operations with arrays, objects, strings, numbers and more.
+It is built with ES6.

-# Instructions
+# Setup Instructions

 1) Download or clone repository from GitHub.
-2) Navigate to primary `catalyst` folder and execute `npm install`
+2) Navigate into `catalyst-master` folder and execute `npm install` The procedure will generate a catalyst.js file within the folder.
 3) Open the Node REPL by executing `node` in Terminal.
 4) Require the catalyst library and assign it to a sample variable.
 `const catalyst = require("./catalyst")`